luigisaetta/bias-compas/README.md

 ## BIAS Analysis
 This repository contains my work on BIAS analysis, using AEquitas Toolkit.

-I have started working on COMPAS data, then moved to BIAS analyssi in Healthcare field.
+I have started working on COMPAS data, then moved to BIAS analysis in Healthcare field.